-17. Bond
+15.Bond

-b.
-The candidate shall also execute another bond that in the event of not working in the post and salary offered by the institute after successful completion of the course in the department (subject to availability of vacancy and requirement of the institute) for a period of one year towards compulsory service (Mandatory), after successful completion of the PG degree course in accordance with the G.O.RT.No.144, HM & FW (C1) Dept., dt.20.4.2018, of Govt. of AP.
-He/she shall be bound to pay a sum of Rs.
-20,00,000/- (Rupees Twenty lakhs only) + 18% GST for MD/MS & DM/M.Ch postgraduates.
+- a.
+The candidate shall execute a bond on a stamp paper (non-judicial) of Rs.100/-value along with two sureties undertaking that in the event of the candidate discontinuing the studies at any time during the course, he/she shall be bound to pay a sum of Rs.
+5,00,000/- (Rupees Five Lakhs only)+GST for Broad specialities and Rs.10,00,000/- (Rupees Ten lakhs only)+GST for super specialties along with the full stipend amount received by him/her back to the Institute. - b.
+The candidate shall also execute another bond that in the event of not working inthe post and salary offered by the institute after successful completion of the course in the department (subject to availability of vacancy and requirement of the institute) for a period of one year towards compulsory service (Mandatory), after successful completion of the PG degree course in accordance with the G.O.Ms.
+No. 251 HM&FW (C1) Dept. dated 02.10.2022, Govt. of Andhra Pradesh.
+He/she shall be bound to pay a sum of Rs.40,00,000/- (Rupees Forty lakhs only) + GST for MD/MS & Rs.50,00,000/- (Rupees Fifty lakhs only) + GST for DM/M.Ch postgraduates.